lino-framework/getlino/docs/usage.rst

     .. option:: --env-link

-        Name of subdir or link to virtualenv.
+        Relative directory or symbolic link to the virtualenv.

     .. option:: --local-prefix

-        The local prefix.
+        Prefix for local server-wide importable packages.

+    .. option:: --backups-base

+        Base directory for backups

-    .. option:: --repositories-link
+    .. option:: --repos-link

-        Name of subdir or link to repositories.
+        Relative directory or symbolic link to repositories.

-    .. option:: --server-domain NAME
+    .. option:: --server-domain

         Fully qualified domain name of this server.
 Default is 'localhost'.

     .. rubric:: Default settings for new sites